oktadev/okta-dac-docs/docs/guide/api-design.md

 ## API Access Management
-Because we synthetically created a Tenants structure in the Okta org, we need to write our own [Tenants API](/api/#tenants) to wraparound the Okta CRUD APIs and perform custom filtering of the CRUD API's results.
+Because we synthetically created a Tenants structure in the Okta org, we need to write our own [Tenants API](/api/#tenants) to wrap around the Okta CRUD APIs and perform custom filtering of the CRUD API's results.

 Over here, we leverage [API Access Management](https://developer.okta.com/docs/concepts/api-access-management/) – Okta's implementation of the OAuth 2.0 standard – to secure our "wrapper APIs", which implement the business logic abstraction layer that generates our "tenant" structure in the Okta org.
 (Please refer to [composite APIs](/api/#composite-apis) for documentation).

-**Crucial to the proper functioning of okta-dac are a couple of custom claims.
+**Couple of custom claims are essential to the proper functioning of okta-dac.
 Okta's API Access Management makes it easy to generate JWTs and embed custom claims:**

 ### The `tenants` claim
 ::: warning NOTE
 The `APPLICATION_ENTITLEMENT_POLICY` **feature flag** must be enabled for the Okta Org
 :::

-We configure Okta to store a Group Attribute called "Tenants" and display its value in a custom claim called `tenants`.
+We configure Okta to store a User App Attribute called "Tenants" and display its value in a custom claim called `tenants`.
 See:
 * Custom App Profile Attribute.
 [Config steps](/setup/org-setup.html#_4-add-custom-app-profile-attribute).
 * The `tenants` custom claim.
 [Config steps](/setup/org-setup.html#_6-add-custom-claims).